ProtonMail/proton-bridge/release-notes/bridge_early.md

-## v1.8.3
+## v1.8.5
-- 2021-05-31
+- 2021-06-11

 ### New

-- Improved moving messages from other accounts to ProtonMail - implemented new parser for processing such messages
-- Performance improvements
+- Updated golang Secure Remote Password Protocol
+- Updated crypto-libraries to gopenpgp/v2 v2.1.9
+- Implemented new message parser (for imports from external accounts)

 ### Fixed

-- Sync issue with Microsoft Outlook (changed the order of processing requests)
+- Bridge not to strip PGP signatures of incoming clear text messages
+- Import of messages with malformed MIME header
+- Improved parsing of message headers
-- Fetching the bodies of non-multipart messages
+- Fetching bodies of non-multipart messages
+- Sync and performance improvements

+## v1.8.3
+- 2021-05-27

+### Fixed

+- A bug with sending encrypted emails to external contacts

 ## v1.8.2